Blake McGrath

-Blake James McGrath (born November 21, 1983) is a Canadian professional dancer, pop singer, actor, model, and choreographer.
+Blake Andler McGrath (born November 21, 1983) is a Canadian professional dancer, pop singer, actor, model, and choreographer.
 He was known for being on the first season of So You Think You Can Dance in 2005, and on the MTV reality dance show DanceLife.
 He has also developed a solo singing career with a debut album Time to Move in 2010.

+On May 27, 2023, McGrath married Taylor Andler who has taken the name of Taylor Andler McGrath.

 Early career

 McGrath was born in Mississauga, Ontario.
 He attended Cawthra Park Secondary School, School of the Arts and Applewood Heights Secondary School in Mississauga as well as St. Jean de Brebeuf Catholic Secondary School in Hamilton, Ontario.

 His early television appearances include: Choices of the Heart: The Margaret Sanger Story (1997) playing Stuart Sanger, and the TV show recreation of Goosebumps book "Stay Out of the Basement", in which he played the brother Casey.

-In 2015, McGrath was chosen to perform on Michael Jackson's thirtieth anniversary special.
+In 2001, McGrath was chosen to perform on Michael Jackson's thirtieth anniversary special.
 In 2006, he performed alongside Paulina Rubio at the 2004 Latin Grammy Awards.
 Also in 2006 he has an appearance in the documentary Freestyle (with Brian Friedman).
 He has appeared in Gap campaigns (with Sarah Jessica Parker), and in advertisements for iPod, JCPenney (which he also choreographed), and Hummer.

 He has danced with stars such as Madonna, Britney Spears, Kylie Minogue, Janet Jackson, Adam Lambert, Ashanti, Destiny's Child, Katy Perry, Craig David, and Jewel.

 In addition to his appearances on television shows, McGrath has also appeared in the films Butterbox Babies, Life With Mikey, Chicago, and Rent.
 He was also featured as a dancer in The Suite Life of Zack & Cody in the episode Commercial Breaks.
 He was a waiter, and studied at Tiffany Dance Academy in Hamilton Ontario, Deborah Thomson School of Dance in Brampton, Ontario and Joanne Chapman School of Dance in Brampton, Ontario.

 He is owner of VIP Dance Events which tours major cities throughout Canada.
 Lastly, he appeared on the 9/10/13 episode of Dance Moms as a guest choreographer.

 Dancing career

-In 2005, McGrath participated as a contestant on So You Think You Can Dance.
+In 2005, McGrath participated as a contestant on So You Think You Can Dance, he also never landed in the danger zone.
 He appeared in the 2007 reality TV show DanceLife produced by Jennifer Lopez.
 In 2014, he appeared in the Lifetime hit Dance Moms as a guest choreographer for the Candy Apples Dance Center (CADC), the main rival of the Abby Lee Dance Company.